mak448a/AI-Drawing-Chatbot/README.md

 pip install -r requirements.txt pip install -r module_gpt4free/requirements.txt
 ```
-5. Configure your bot by renaming `example_config.json` to `config.json` and edit as necessary.
-To change the bot to GPT4All, set `"model"` to `"GPT4All"`
+7. Rename `example_config.json` to `config.json` and edit as necessary.
+To change the bot to GPT4All, set `"model"` to `"GPT4All"`.
-6. Run the bot and invite it with the link it provides.
+8. Run the bot and invite it with the link it provides.
-7. Type / in the message box and start messing around with the commands!
+9. Type / in the message box and start messing around with the commands!

 ## Generate images faster with Stable Horde